Skip to main content

 How much equity do I need?

 Most lenders cap combined LTV at 80–85%.
 On a £300,000 property with a £150,000 mortgage, you may be able to borrow up to £105,000 (85% LTV) for debt consolidation.
+Some lenders extend to 90-95% combined LTV at higher rates for clean credit or adverse credit cases respectively.

 See how much you could save